sergei-mironov/asterisk-dongle-setup/README.md

     Telegram account as `wav` attachments.
 * From a thirdparty telegram account call to the account associated with `secrets.telegram_phone`, then go to the private chat and send a message with a phone number to call to.
-Asterisk will establish an outgoing connection from telegram to GSM network.
+Asterisk will initiate an outgoing call from your Telegram account to the GSM network.

 Hardware notes